Seamless, Correct, and Generic Programming over Serialised Data: Introduction

 \section{Introduction}

 In (typed) functional language we are used to manipulating structured data by pattern-matching on it.
 We include an illustrative example below.

 On the left, an example of a binary tree storing bytes in its nodes and nothing at its leaves.
-On the right, a small \idris{} snippet defining the corresponding inductive type and declaring a function summing up all of the nodes' contents.
-It proceeds by pattern-matching: if the tree is a leaf then we immediately return 0, otherwise we start by summing up the left and right subtrees, cast the byte to a natural number and add everything up.
+On the right, a small \idris{} snippet declaring the corresponding inductive type \IdrisType{Tree} with two constructors \IdrisData{Leaf} and \IdrisData{Node} and defining a function \IdrisFunction{sum} adding up all of the nodes' contents.
+It proceeds by pattern-matching on its input \IdrisBound{t}: if the tree is a leaf then we immediately return 0, otherwise we start by recursively summing up the left and right subtrees, cast the byte to a natural number and add everything up.
 Simply by virtue of being accepted by the typechecker, we know that this function is covering (all the possible patterns have been handled) and total (all the recursive calls are performed on smaller trees).